Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 Per-agent caps (optional).
 On any agent's funding panel you can set a soft spend cap measured in USDC.
 The agent will refuse to debit beyond that cap and pauses for a top-up or cap-raise.
 Caps can be raised, lowered, or cleared while the agent is running.
 A cap can't be set higher than your current available balance, so you can't pre-allocate $100 to one agent if your balance is only $1.

-$AIRGAP holder discount
+$AIRGAP free usage and holder discount

 Troubleshooting